-This bill proposes the creation of a new section in Chapter 16.1-03 of the North Dakota Century Code, which establishes procedures for district parties to decide whether to hold an endorsing caucus or convention or participate in a primary election for legislative candidates.
-The district committee must make this decision between July 1 and December 1 of each odd-numbered year, and if they opt for an endorsing caucus or convention, it must be held by May 1 of the following even-numbered year.
-The bill also mandates that the district committee notify the secretary of state of their decision within ten days, and if they fail to do so, a primary election will automatically be held.
-Additionally, the bill outlines the voting rights of participants at the caucus or convention and the process for endorsing candidates.
+This bill proposes the creation of a new section in Chapter 16.1-03 of the North Dakota Century Code, which outlines the procedures for district parties to decide whether to hold an endorsing caucus or convention or participate in a primary election for legislative candidates.
+The district committee must make this decision between July 1 and December 1 of each odd-numbered year, and if they choose to hold a caucus or convention, it must occur by May 1 of the following even-numbered year.
+The bill mandates that the district committee notify the secretary of state of their decision within ten days, and if they fail to do so, a primary election will automatically be held.
+Additionally, the bill establishes voting rights for qualified electors at the caucus or convention and outlines the process for endorsing candidates.

 Statutes affected: